makrai/notes/gupta2111-multiling-multilabel-emo-virt-advers-train.md

   * Ladder networks (Laine and Aila, 2016),
     Mean Teacher networks (Tarvainen and Valpola, 2017) are another way for
     * temporal and model-weights are ensembled.
 Another popular direction
-  * adversarial training where the
+* adversarial training
   * data point is perturbed with random or carefully tuned perturbations to create an adversarial sample.
 The model is then encouraged to maintain consistent predictions for the original sample and the adversarial sample
   * initially for developing secure and robust models to prevent attacks (Goodfellow+ 2014, Xiao+ 2018, Saadatpanah+ 2020)
   * improve both robustness and generalization for classification (Miyato+ (2016)), MT (Cheng+ (2019)) and GLUE (Zhu+ 2019)
   * semi-supervised image and text classification, substantial improvements
     * Miyato+ (2016), Sachan+ (2019), Miyato+ (2018)
 * Emotion recognition (Yadollahi+ 2017, Sailunaz+ 2018)
   * taxonomies of emotions suggested by
     Plutchik wheel of emotions (Plutchik, 1980) and Ekman, (1984) have been